 Local builders report average wait times for permits regularly exceeding 12 weeks, significantly impacting project timelines, budgets, and local employment stability.
 These delays are not just inconveniences; they represent lost opportunities for growth, investment, and community development.
 Tradespeople face layoffs, businesses see disrupted schedules, and potential new residents and investors are deterred by Fernie’s reputation for bureaucratic inefficiency.

 In Spring 2025, the City of Fernie launched Cloudpermit, an online permit-tracking software designed to streamline the building and development permit process.
 This new tool aims to simplify applications for builders, developers, businesses, and residents by providing a fully digital platform accessible at any time.
-While this modernization effort is a welcome step, the development community emphasizes that technology alone is not enough—consistent service levels, accountable timelines, and full implementation of the Development Approvals Enhancement Project recommendations are still urgently needed.
+While this modernization effort is a welcome step, the community emphasizes that technology alone is not enough—consistent service levels, and accountable timelines are urgently needed.

 The petition calls for specific action from City Council, including the immediate implementation of recommendations from the Development Approvals Enhancement Project, transparent and regular public reporting on progress, and reliable timelines for permit processing.

-The effectiveness of this petition will be measurable by future permit turnaround times, regular progress reports from City Hall, and renewed growth in Fernie’s construction and real estate sectors.
+The effectiveness of this petition will be measurable by future permit turnaround times, consistent public reporting from City Hall, and renewed confidence in Fernie’s construction and real estate sectors.